mgazdzik/plugin-ShortcodeTracker/README.md

 ## Changelog

+* 0.6.0
+    * Shortcode usage report added link to shortened page to for easier recognition of what is being shortened and used most,
+    * Display summarized report displaying which URLs were visited most via shortcode redirects,

 * 0.5.0
     * Add statistics collection for redirects to pages not tracked with Piwik (external pages)
          * collect redirect statistics into Site you choose in interface,
          * aggregate and display report for external shortcodes in separate view

 * 0.4.5
     * fix README formating for sake of Plugin market

 * 0.4.4
     * add license to plugin.json

 * 0.4.3
     * fix plugin.json structure for Plugin market

 * 0.4.2
     * Added missing changelog

 * 0.4.0
     * Piwik Plugin market release

 * 0.3.0
     * Tuned travis build file